tnptm/next-djchat/README.md

-# DjChat - Encrypted Real-time Chat API
+# NEXT DjChat - Encrypted Real-time Chat API

 A secure, real-time chat application built with Django REST Framework and Django Channels, featuring end-to-end encryption for messages and WebSocket support for live messaging.